 More expensive and less durable

-Bottom-Line: If you are looking for extreme cold weather socks that work with boots, Warrior Alpaca’s genuinely are second to none.
+Bottom-Line: If you are looking for the best warm socks for winter that work with boots, Warrior Alpaca’s genuinely are second to none.

 These merino wool socks are amazing.
 Because merino is such an excellent insulator, these are among the warmest socks in cold weather, but will still be comfortable when it warms up.
 That makes them a tremendous three-season sock that you can wear on all but the hottest days.
 They will keep your feet dry no matter the weather, thanks to the water repellent qualities of merino.
 The merino wool also keeps your feet odor-free.

-On top of all these benefits, these socks are tough as iron.
+On top of all these benefits, they are as tough as iron.
 That makes them a great value since they will last you many seasons.